czzarr/czzarr.github.com/source/_posts/2012-03-29-sopa-hadopi-future-of-culture.markdown

 ## How labels and artists can get paid
-In my opinion, a *global subscription model*, much like Spotify, would be a very nice solution.
+In my opinion, a *global subscription model*, much like Spotify's, would be a very nice solution.
 I estimate the number of Internet subscriptions in the same region to be 80M (it was [70M in the US alone in 2009](http://www.internetworldstats.com/am/us.htm)).
 The [North American music industry made a total of $26.5B in 2011](http://grabstats.com/statmain.asp?StatID=74), which corresponds to about $28 per subscribtion and per month.
 I share one subscription with my girlfriend whom I live with, so that means I would have to pay $14 per month for unlimited and legal music.
 I would do that gladly.

 The exchanges could be
 monitored so that the most downloaded artists receive more money than